ArjunKrishnak/Personal-Resume-Website-/content/_index.md

 - rss
 - json
 ---
-I am an IIT Roorkee alumnus currently working at Adobe.
+I am an IIT Roorkee alumnus currently working at Amazon.
 I'm passionate about machine learning and web development.
 Through my projects and work experience, I was able to familiarize myself how to handle big data, develop POCs around machine learning models and develop machine learning solutions in production.
 I am also familiar with SOLID design principles, data structures, system design and test-driven development to provide end to end solutions.